peter-szrnka/give-my-secret/README.md

 # Usage

-Due to the pricing limitations of DockerHub and GitHub Container Registry, the only way to use GMS is to checkout the source code and build the application.
+Give My Secret is available as a Docker image, you can easily pill it from GitHub Container Registry by running the following command:
+> docker pull ghcr.io/szrnka-peter/give-my-secret:latest

 To start a new container, you have to set up a bunch of environment properties.
-I recommend to not start the configuration from scratch, if you open the "**batch-files**" sub folder, you can find many ready-to-go configurations for all available database providers written in Docker Compose format.
+I recommend to not start the configuration from scratch, if you open the "**[batch-files](batch-files)**" sub folder, you can find many ready-to-go configurations for all available database providers written in Docker Compose format.

 # Supported databases & authentication